epam-msdp/CICD-workshop-day1/PRESENTATION.md

 - Pipeline as Code (Jenkinsfile in Git)
 - README for setup instructions
 - Runbook for troubleshooting
-- Change log for releases

 <!--
 PRESENTER NOTES:
 - Build once = consistency, efficiency
-- Той самий artifact в dev, staging, production
+- Той самий artifact в dev, staging, production / Same artifact in dev, staging, production
-- Immutable = якщо щось не так, знаємо що саме deployed
+- Immutable = якщо щось не так, знаємо що саме deployed / Immutable means we know exactly what's deployed
-- Rollback - ОБОВ'ЯЗКОВО мати план B
+- Rollback - ОБОВ'ЯЗКОВО мати план B / Rollback - MUST have a plan B
-- Documentation = future you буде вдячний
+- Documentation = future you буде вдячний / Documentation - future you will thank yourself

+SAY: "Artifacts and deployments.
+Golden rule: build once, deploy many times.
+Build your artifact in CI, then deploy that SAME artifact to dev, staging, and production.
+Don't rebuild for each environment - you might get different results."

+EXPLAIN: "Immutable artifacts.
+Once created, never modified.
+You deploy version 1.2.3, you know exactly what's running.
+If something breaks, you know exactly which version to blame.
+You can download that artifact from six months ago and it's identical to what ran in production."

+PRACTICAL: "Include metadata in artifacts.
+Version number, git commit SHA, build date, who triggered it.
+When production breaks, you need to know exactly what's deployed."

+CRITICAL: "Always have rollback capability.
+Deployments fail.
+Bugs slip through.
+You need a plan B. Blue-green deployments, canary releases - these give you safe rollback options."

+DOCUMENTATION: "Document everything.
+Pipeline as code in Git.
+README explains setup.
+Runbook explains troubleshooting.
+When you're debugging at 3am, you'll thank yourself for writing it down."

+TODAY: "In Phase 6, we create artifacts with full metadata.
+Version, commit SHA, build date - everything you need to track what's deployed."
 -->

 ---